kabs-d/KARL-on-Videos/README.md

 ## Direction 1 Snapshot

-The first packaged direction looks inside KARL's adaptive tokenizer before any downstream QA model is used.
-For selected active latent indices, it visualizes encoder read attention from the latent query to the original `16x16` image/VQGAN grid:
+The first direction looks inside KARL's adaptive tokenizer before any downstream QA model is used.
+For selected active latent indices, it visualizes encoder attention map from the latent query to the original `16x16` image/VQGAN grid:

 ```text
 read_map(k) = mean_heads Attention(q_latent[k], K_input_grid)
 ```

 On cup-moving clips, several selected latent indices produce compact maps on object-like regions such as cups or hands.
-The temporal table then keeps the latent index fixed across 8 uniformly sampled frames to check whether the read map remains spatially concentrated.
+The temporal table then keeps the latent index fixed across 8 uniformly sampled frames to check whether the read map remains spatially concentrated across frames in a video.

 Preview: